Fantasyland: History and environs

 Here is a land of imagination, hopes and dreams.
 In this timeless land of enchantment, the age of chivalry, magic and make-believe are reborn and fairy tales come true.
 Fantasyland is dedicated to the young and the young at heart, to those who believe that when you wish upon a star your dreams do come true.

 Fantasyland is one of the original themed lands at Disneyland.
 Fantasyland features Sleeping Beauty Castle at its main entrance, which is also the park's icon, and a central courtyard dominated by King Arthur Carrousel, in front of which sits a sword in an anvil; several times each day a costumed Merlin helps a child pull the sword from it.
 The entrance also contains a separate walk-through attraction that opened in 1957 but was closed from 2001 to 2008 due to security concerns following the September 11 attacks.
 The attraction reopened in May 2008.

 The famed "Fantasy in the Sky Fireworks" show was introduced in 1956, but Tinker Bell's first flight wasn't until 1961.
 The first Tinker Bell was Tiny Kline, a former circus aerialist.
 Multiple shows have replaced this, most involving some sort of 'flying' character, such as Tinker Bell.

 In 1983, Fantasyland received a major facelift (dubbed "New Fantasyland") and the attraction façades changed from a Renaissance motif to a fantasy mock up of a Bavarian village, similar to the European setting of many of the fairy tales Walt adapted.
+During the development of New Fantasyland, Dale Burner served as Disneyland's Fantasyland/Tomorrowland Director.
+An August 1982 issue of the employee publication Disneyland LINE identified Burner in this role while discussing preparations for the project and changes being made to Fantasyland facilities.
 The area was expanded to allow for more space between attractions.
 Existing rides were given small but helpful upgrades; new rides were added; and only a small handful of less popular attractions were removed.
 To commemorate the opening of New Fantasyland, the drawbridge was lowered on Sleeping Beauty Castle for only the second time ever (the first being the park's opening in 1955).

 The plaque in front of the castle marks the spot where the Disneyland Time Capsule is buried.
-Sealed on the 40th anniversary of the park (1995), it contains different items from the history of Disney parks.
-It is scheduled to be opened in the year 2035, forty years after it was first sealed.
+Sealed on the 40th anniversary of the park in 1995, it contains different items from the history of Disney parks, and is scheduled to be opened in the year 2035.

-Fantasyland was said by Walt Disney to be his favorite land in the park.
-He said, "What youngster has not dreamed of flying with Peter Pan over moonlit London, or tumbling into Alice's nonsensical Wonderland?
-In Fantasyland, these classic stories of everyone's youth have become realities for youngsters – of all ages – to participate in."